 As mentioned above, there is no indication of any current or historical hazardous substance releases on the property.
-No additional environmental review will be prepared, and no response action will be required.
-The circulated Initial Study and Mitigated Negative Declaration include sufficient descriptions of the whole project proposed; they comply with CEQA (Public Resources Code §§ 21000 et seq.) and the CEQA Guidelines (CCR, Title 14, §§ 15000 et seq.).
+No additional environmental review will be prepared, and no response action is required.
+The circulated MND includes sufficient description of the whole project proposed and complies with CEQA (Public Resources Code §§ 21000 et seq.) and the CEQA Guidelines (CCR, Title 14, §§ 15000 et seq.).